Page contents

 - People in the UK in breach of immigration laws (except asylum seekers).
 This means:

-Social workers do not always understand a person’s immigration status and therefore sometimes wrongly conclude that a parent is subject to the Schedule 3 exemption.
-This is frequently the case in respect of “Zambrano carers” who are lawfully resident in the UK under EU law.
+Social workers do not always understand a person’s immigration status and therefore may wrongly conclude that a person is subject to the Schedule 3 or section 122 exclusion.

 5. Are there any exceptions to this exclusion?